 - There was a Zack Files book where the title character kept getting fortune cookies that predicted his future with frightening accuracy, but in unexpected ways ("passing the test of time" referred to passing a test at school about an article taken from TIME Magazine, "danger in the lion's shadow" referred to choking on popcorn at the movies at the moment the MGM lion roared, etc.)

 - An episode of The Twilight Zone aptly titled "The Misfortune Cookie" has an arrogant food critic receiving a fortune telling him "A grand reward awaits you just around the corner", then while walking home accidentally causes a bank robber to drop $100k in diamonds and is given $1000 as a reward.
 He goes back to the restaurant and gets a fortune saying "April arrives today bringing romance", referring to him meeting a woman named April.
 The two go to the restaurant, April getting a fortune telling her she will soon recognize her error in judgment and the critic's fortune saying he's going to die.
-He yells at the owner, she leaves him, he develops a neverending hunger and the last fortune he gets tell him it's because he's dead.
+He yells at the owner, she leaves him, he develops a neverending hunger and the last fortune he gets tells him it's because he's dead.

 - Home Improvement: Al mass produces a 'Tool Time Game' he invented for the show but misses an error that causes the board to catch on fire.
 As he's wallowing in misery another guy offers him a fortune cookie.
 It says "Your best days are behind you."
 At Tim's insistence he tries another and it says, "You've gone as far as you can in life."
 At that point Tim accuses the guy of handing out misfortune cookies.